ku-sldg/plih/_funs/5-Reader-Monad.md

   return (TFun t r') }
 ```

 The `App` case uses `typeofM` to get the type of the function and its argument.
 The function type provides the domain and range of the associated function.
-If the type of the argument is the domain type, then the `app` is the range type.
+If the type of the argument is the domain type, then the application is the range type.
 If they do not match, then `typeofM` throws an error.
 The `if` expression is where all the work for this function is performed:

 ```haskell
 typeofM (App f v) = do }